BioinformaticsLabAtMUN/Promotech/README.md

 # PROMOTECH: A UNIVERSAL TOOL FOR PROMOTER DETECTION IN BACTERIAL GENOMES

-Finding the location of bacterial promoter sequences is essential for microbiology since promoters play a central role in regulating gene expression.
 Promotech is a machine-learning-based classifier trained to generate a model that generalizes and detects promoters in a wide range of bacterial species.
 During the study, two model architectures  were  tested,  Random  Forest  and  Recurrent  Networks.
 The  Random Forest model, trained with promoter sequences with a binary encoded representation of  each  nucleotide,  achieved  the  highest  performance  across  nine  different  bacteria and was able to work with short 40bp sequences and whole bacterial genomes using a sliding window.
 The selected model was evaluated on a validation set of four bacteria not used during training.

 ## Requirements